netidx/netidx-book/src/examples/integration.md

 Now all we would need to do is create a HwPub on startup, and call HwPub::update whenever we learn about a new cpu temperature value.
-Of course we also need to deploy a resolver server, and distribute a cluster config to each machine that needs one, that will be covered in the administration section.
+Of course we also need to deploy a resolver server, and distribute a client config to each machine that needs one, that will be covered in the administration section.

 ## Using the Data We Just Published